 When you pin quality pins, people are more likely to follow you because they know that they can count on you to pin the good stuff.

-Really, you want most of your pins to be good, quality pins from others, with 15-20 percent of the pins being your own content.
+You want some of your pins to be quality pins from others.
+I recommend pinning 80% of your own content, and 20% of other peoples content.

 3. Pin Often But Spread Them Out